 AYPAD’s multifaceted programs aim to promote peace, sustainable development, and social integration all through youth empowerment.
 The youth take center stage in our non-profit, and as they gain new opportunities that empower and lift them out of difficult economic and social situations, Africa is also empowered and uplifted.

-Our organization relies solely on charitable funding and donations to ensure the survival, sustainability, and success of our projects in order to benefit the most vulnerable young people in Africa and to ensure they have a future.
-It has hold membership of different networks and is also affiliated to many organization such as GYAN, GYCA, Peace Child, War child Canada, WayOut International and, IFFDO.
-Actually, AYPAD has been registered with the governments in 29 countries across the African continent with the belief that violence achieves no meaningful goal and not a solution.
+Our organization relies solely on charitable donations to ensure the survival, sustainability, and success of our projects.
+AYPAD holds membership in a variety of youth empowerment networks and is also affiliated with organizations such as the Global Youth Coalition on HIV/AIDS, Peace Child, War Child Canada, and IFFCO Foundation.
+AYPAD is currently registered with governments in 12 countries across the African continent and is growing.

 What We Do

 • Educating, training and empowering communities on how to clean and create and beautiful environment for their own health and wellbeing

 • Tree planting projects that focus on building local knowledge about the environment and combatting soil erosion and ecological degradation

 • Providing leadership and community service experience to young people in the environmental sector

 • Creating mechanized waste collection and disposal services at affordable prices for the communities we serve.

 • Engaging youth in football, hockey, handball and yoga with the aim of:

 • Improve the health and wellbeing of youth by providing them with safe environments to be physically active